-If "yes, but only at some sites or for some providers" is selected above, a box expands for health centers to identify how many sites have the EHR in use and how many (medical) providers are using it.
-Please enter the number of sites (as defined above) where the EHR is in use and the number of providers who use the system (at any site).
-Include part-time and locum medical providers who serve clinic patients.
+If "yes, but only at some sites or for some providers" is selected, a box expands for health centers to identify how many sites have the EHR in use and how many (medical) providers are using it.
+Please enter the number of sites (as defined under question 1) where the EHR is in use and the number of providers who use the system (at all sites).
+Include parttime and locum medical providers who serve clinic patients.
 Count a provider who has separate login identities at more than one site as just one provider.